zeeshanf10/portfolio/README.md

   <h2 align="center">Zeeshan Zahoor - Personal portfolio</h2>

-This website is fully responsive personal portfolio, <br />Responsive for all devices, built using ReactJS, Bootstrap only.
+This website is fully responsive personal portfolio, <br />Responsive for all devices, built using ReactJS, Bootstrap and CSS only.

 <a href="https://zeeshanzahoor.netlify.app/"><strong>➥ Live Demo</strong></a>